Daytime: Daytime length variations with latitude and seasons

 Day length as a function of latitude and the day of the year.
 Latitude 40° N (approximately New York City, Madrid and Beijing) is highlighted as an example.

 A plot of hours of daylight as a function of the date for changing latitudes.
 This plot was created using the simple sunrise equation, approximating the sun as a single point and does not take into account effects caused by the atmosphere or the diameter of the sun.

+Duration of sunlight in different cities around the world located at different latitudes throughout the year.
+Computed using the Sunrise equation.